tobyl/pinnacle/gives-back.markdown

           if (Object.hasOwn(data, 'errors')) {
             status.innerHTML = data["errors"].map(error => error["message"]).join(", ")
           } else {
             status.innerHTML = "Oops!
-There was a problem submitting your form" }
+There was a problem submitting your form.
+Did you click the recaptcha at the end?"
+          }
         })
       }